 We are members of, or work in partnership with, a range of organisations.

 We adopt a partnership approach with a variety of organisations, including suppliers and local businesses at a regional and local level.
-In addition, we are members of, or work in partnership with, a range of organisations, some of which are listed below.
+In addition, we are members of, or work in partnership with, a range of organisations.
+Some of these are listed below.

 Global Actions on Harmful Drinking

-Global Action on Harmful Drinking is a consortium of initiatives dedicated to helping reduce the harmful use of alcohol.
-This work is the result of a collective commitment made by the chief executives of major international beverage alcohol producers to make a significant effort in the 2010-2012 timeframe to address harmful drinking through a combination of global and local actions, with an emphasis on low- and middle-income countries.
+Global Actions on Harmful Drinking is a consortium of initiatives dedicated to helping reduce the harmful use of alcohol.
+This work is the result of a collective commitment made by the chief executives of major international beverage alcohol producers to make a significant effort from 2010 to 2012 to address harmful drinking through a combination of global and local actions, with an emphasis on low- and middle-income countries.

 The Nature Conservancy

 The Nature Conservancy (TNC) is the leading conservation organisation working around the world to protect ecologically important lands and waters for nature and people.
-MillerCoors in the USA is working with TNC to protect their local watersheds, as well as educate and improve practices of their suppliers in an effort to protect freshwater systems that are vital to their business, surrounding communities and wildlife.
+MillerCoors in the USA is working with TNC to protect its local watersheds, as well as to educate and improve the practices of its suppliers in an effort to protect freshwater systems vital to its business and to surrounding communities and wildlife.
 SABMiller subsidiaries Cervecería Nacional and Bavaria are also working with TNC in Ecuador and Colombia.

 The United Nations Global Compact (UNGC)